Mar. 17, 2021

-Yet the Trump administration is finalizing a rule that would allow trains to travel the country filled with an unprecedented amount of explosive liquefied natural gas.
-The National Transportation Safety Board and the National Association of State Fire Marshals have objected to the proposed rule.
+Yet the Trump administration passed a rule that allows trains to travel the country filled with an unprecedented amount of explosive liquefied natural gas.
+President Biden has revoked the Trump executive order on liquefied natural gas, but the Biden administration has not directly challenged the rule.

 How dangerous is it to transport liquefied natural gas by rail tank cars?

 The liquefied natural gas from just one rail tank car — without even considering a whole train — could be enough to destroy a city.

 It would only take 22 tank cars to hold the equivalent energy of the Hiroshima bomb.
 A train of 110 tank cars filled with liquefied natural gas would have five times the energy of the Hiroshima bomb.

 In the event of any loss of containment, liquefied natural gas rapidly expands by six hundred times its volume to become a highly flammable gas — and can turn into a “bomb train.”

 Since liquefied natural gas must be contained in a pressurized and temperature-controlled storage unit, it can also produce a BLEVE — “boiling liquid expanding vapor explosion.”

 During a BLEVE, pressurized liquid ‘explodes’ both chemically and physically (simultaneously vaporizing and combusting).
 A BLEVE creates three primary dangers: